gypsydave5/gypsydave5.github.io/_posts/2014-10-14-segmentation_fault.md

 contraception.

 Sexism, whether deliberate or accidental, is, like all evil (I'll stand briefly with Plato on this) a consequence of ignorance of one form or another.
+Would you truse a coder who wanted to be deliberately ignorant?

-And ignorance sucks.
+Ignorance sucks.

 Happy Birthday Mum :)